fayizIT/FV-project/README.md

 ## Project Structure

-This project follows an MC (Model-Controller) architecture for organizing the backend code.
+This project follows an MVC (Model-view-Controller) architecture for organizing the backend code.
 Here is the basic structure:

 - `backend/` - Contains the backend server code.
   - `controllers/` - Controllers responsible for handling the business logic.